Remco Industries 55-Aquajet ARV

 Pros & Cons of Diaphragm Pumps

 - Easy installation

 You can also choose between a constant speed pump, a variable speed pump, or a high-volume pump.
-The continuous speed pump only pumps water at one pressure value.
-The variable speed pump allows the water pressure to go higher or lower like your home faucet.
+Constant speed pumps will only pump water at one pressure value.
+Variable speed pumps are adjustable and allow the pressure to go higher or lower as you see with your faucet at home.
 Finally, a high-volume pump allows a higher-than-average speed with a higher pressure.

 Pounds Per Square Inch (PSI)

-PSI is a measurement of the force of the water flowing through your plumbing.
+PSI is a measurement of the force of liquid flowing through your plumbing.
 Most RV plumbing systems are designed to withstand 40 to 60 PSI.
-Anything outside of this water pressure range could damage your RV’s plumbing system.
+Anything outside of this pressure range could damage your RV plumbing system.

 Gallons Per Minute

-The flow rating is how much water the pump can process in a given minute and is an indicator of how strong a water pump is.
-Lower end products will have a rating of less than two gallons per minute, while high-volume pumps will have a rating of four or more.
+The flow rating shows how many gallons of water the pump can process in a given minute and is an indicator of how strong a pump is.
+Lower-end products will have a rating of fewer than two gallons per minute, while high-volume pumps will have a rating of four or more.
 Anything in between is considered average/standard.

 If you expect to use multiple faucets simultaneously, then the amount of water you need at any given moment will be higher.
 Thus you’ll need to opt for an RV water pump that has a higher flow rate to ensure your faucets have an adequate water supply.

-Most RV water pumps use a low number of amps, usually under ten.
-If you happen to have a high-volume water pump, these may use up to 15 amps.
-Remember that your motorhome either has a maximum of 30 amps or 50 amps, and you have other electronics running as well.
+RV water pumps tend to use a low number of amps, usually under ten.
+If you happen to have a high-volume water pump, it may use up to 15 amps.
+Keep in mind that your motorhome will have a maximum rating of either 30 amps or 50 amps, and you may have other electronics running as well.
 Aim for low amps, so you don’t have to worry about maxing out.